-- 4. Ensure that the designated member of staff (DSL) receives appropriate training (child protection and inter-agency work updated every 2 years) approved by the OSCB and that this training is disseminated to all others in the school in line with statutory requirements. - 5.
-Ensure that all new staff, including temporary staff and volunteers, are provided with induction training that includes: (i) the school's safeguarding & child protection policy; (ii) the employee code of conduct (including the whistleblowing procedure); (iii) the identity of and the role of the designated safeguarding lead (DSL) (iv) copies of the above policies and a copy of Part 1of KCSIE. - 6.
-Ensure that all staff (volunteers etc), have been appropriately checked for their suitability through the Safe Recruitment procedures (see KCSIE (DfE September 2016) and Recruitment Policy & Procedure). - Ensure that if staff employed by another organisation work with St Clare's students, assurances are obtained and appropriate child protection checks and procedures apply e.g. DBS checks. - 8.
-Ensure that all staff and volunteers understand their responsibilities in being alert to, and acting appropriately in, cases of abuse or suspected abuse. - 9.
-Ensure that Senior Managers and Governors of St Clare's, Oxford will undertake an annual review of the school's child protection policies and procedures and of the efficiency with which the related duties have been discharged, to ensure our College is aware of the most recent expectations and will act to remedy any deficiencies in our policies without delay.
-The governor with lead responsibility for safeguarding matters is Ann Lewis, the Deputy Chairman. - 10.
-Establish and maintain links with relevant agencies and co-operate as required with enquiries of a child protection nature. - 11.
-Keep accurate written records of concerns on students even where referral is not appropriate immediately. - 12.
-Ensure that all child protection records are kept secure and confidential and separate from the main student file. - 13.
+- 8. Ensure that the designated member of staff (DSL) receives appropriate training (child protection and inter-agency work updated every 2 years) approved by the OSCB and that this training is disseminated to all others in the school in line with statutory requirements. - 9.
+Ensure that all new staff, including temporary staff and volunteers, are provided with induction training that includes: (i) the school's safeguarding & child protection policy; (ii) the employee code of conduct (including the whistleblowing procedure); (iii) the identity of and the role of the designated safeguarding lead (DSL) (iv) the school's behaviour policy; (v) the safeguarding response to students who go missing from education; (vi) copies of the above policies and a copy of Part 1 of KCSIE. - 10.
+Ensure that all staff (volunteers etc), have been appropriately checked for their suitability through the Safe Recruitment procedures (see KCSIE (DfE September 2018) and Recruitment Policy & Procedure). - 11.
+Ensure that if staff employed by another organisation work with St. Clare's students, then written notification that confirms that the organisation has carried out the appropriate checks is obtained. - 12.
+Ensure that all staff and volunteers understand their responsibilities in being alert to, and acting appropriately in, cases of abuse or suspected abuse. - 13.
+Ensure that Senior Managers and Governors of St. Clare's, Oxford will undertake an annual review of the school's child protection policies and procedures and of the efficiency with which the related duties have been discharged, to ensure our College is aware of the most recent expectations and will act to remedy any deficiencies in our policies without delay.
+The governor with lead responsibility for safeguarding matters is Ann Lewis, the Deputy Chairman. - 14.
+Establish and maintain links with relevant agencies and co-operate as required with enquiries of a child protection nature. - 15.
+Keep accurate written records of concerns on students even where referral is not appropriate immediately. - 16.
+Ensure that all child protection records are kept secure and confidential and separate from the main student file. - 17.
 Ensure that all staff, governors, volunteers understand that there is a procedure to be followed in dealing with allegations made against teaching and non-teaching staff.
-This procedure must be followed on all occasions (KCSIE, September 2016, part 4, available from the Designated Safeguarding Lead).
-See Annex 1 to this policy. - 14.
-In cases where a member of boarding staff is suspended pending investigation of a child protection nature arrangements will be made for alternative accommodation away from students. - 15.
-In cases where a student(s) abuses another student (peer on peer abuse), such that there is reasonable cause to suspect that a child is suffering, or likely to suffer, 'significant harm', this will be referred to the local authority as a child protection concern.

-- 16. Report to the Disclosure and Barring Service, any person (whether employed, contracted, volunteer or student) whose services are no longer used, or would no longer be used had they not left, because he or she is considered unsuitable to work with children. - 17.
+This procedure must be followed on all occasions (KCSIE, September 2018, part 4, available from the Designated Safeguarding Lead). - 18.
+In cases where a member of boarding staff is suspended pending investigation of a child protection nature arrangements will be made for alternative accommodation away from students. - 19.
+In cases where a student(s) abuses another student (peer on peer abuse), such that there is reasonable cause to suspect that a child is suffering, or likely to suffer, 'significant harm', this will be referred to the local authority as a child protection concern. - 20.
+Report to the Disclosure and Barring Service, any person (whether employed, contracted, volunteer or student) whose services are no longer used, or would no longer be used had they not left, because he or she is considered unsuitable to work with children. - 21.
 Ensure that this policy is reviewed annually and is in line with Oxfordshire's OSCB procedures.

-It is noted that the provisions of Section 175 of the Education Act, place a general duty on schools to safeguard and promote the welfare of children in our care and, as such, staff will adhere to other related school policies, i.e. Behaviour Policy, Anti-bullying Policy, Health and Safety Policy, Trips Policy etc.
+It is noted that the provisions of Section 175 of the Education Act, place a general duty on schools to safeguard and promote the welfare of children in our care, and as such, staff will adhere to other related school policies i.e. Behaviour Policy, Anti-bullying Policy, Health and Safety Policy, Trips Policy etc.